trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Account UpdatesCopy Location

 The IBApi.EClient.reqAccountUpdates function creates a subscription to the  TWS through which account and portfolio information is delivered.
-This  information is the exact same as the one displayed within the TWS’  Account Window.
-Just as with the TWS’ Account Window, unless there is a  position change this information is updated at a fixed interval of three minutes.
+This  information is the exact same as the one displayed within the TWSÃ¢â‚¬â„¢  Account Window.
+Just as with the TWSÃ¢â‚¬â„¢ Account Window, unless there is a  position change this information is updated at a fixed interval of three minutes.

 Unrealized and Realized P&L is sent to the API function  IBApi.EWrapper.updateAccountValue function after a subscription request  is made with IBApi.EClient.reqAccountUpdates.
 This information  corresponds to the data in the TWS Account Window, and has a different  source of information, a different update frequency, and different reset schedule than PnL data in the TWS Portfolio Window and associated API  functions (below).
 In particular, the unrealized P&L information  shown in the TWS Account Window which is sent to updatePortfolioValue  will update either (1) when a trade for that particular instrument  occurs or (2) every 3 minutes.
 The realized P&L data in the TWS  Account Window is reset to 0 once per day.